-Analytical results for vegetable samples are provided in Table 6.6.
-No gamma-emitting radionuclides were detected above the minimum detectable activity except for the naturally occurring radionuclide 40K.
+Analytical results for vegetable samples are provided in Table 6.6 no gamma-emitting radionuclides were detected above the minimum detectable activity except for the naturally occurring radionuclides K, Bi, and Pb.
 Uranium isotopes were not detected above minimum detectable activities in any of the samples.
+Thorium-230 was detected in the cabbage sample from the area north of Y-12 with a low concentration just above the minimum detectable activity.
+This was the only radionuclide detected from the additional analyses performed in 2023.